procube-open/pino-transmit-http/README.md

-This is a browser transmit for the [Pino](https://github.com/pinojs/pino) logger that sends log statements created in a browser environment to a remote server using HTTP calls (XHR, fetch or sendBeacon depending on availability).
+This is a browser transmit for the [Pino](https://github.com/pinojs/pino) logger that sends log statements created in a browser environment to a remote server using HTTP calls (fetch or sendBeacon depending on timing).

 You can use it like so: